openstack-archive/devstack-gate/README.md

 to use when booting the actual test machines.
 When they boot, they will already be configured and have all, or nearly all, of the network accessible data they need.
 Then the template machine is deleted.
-The Jenkins job that does this is devstack-update-vm-image.
+The Jenkins job that does this is ``devstack-update-vm-image``.
 It is a matrix job that runs for all configured providers, and if any of them fail, it's not a problem since the previously generated image will still be available.

 Even though launching a machine from a saved image is usually fast, depending on the provider's load it can sometimes take a while, and